 Providing your debt settlement company and financial house with a notice of intent to exit a debt settlement contract doesn’t trigger the process.
 There’s still a need to adhere to the debt settlement company’s specified cancellation process.
 As such, most companies will send you a message with steps to exit the contract.
 Except otherwise stated, you’ll have to keep making your original monthly debt payment.

 The debt settlement company may request that you pay a specific amount as the last step to exiting the debt.
-Exiting the contract without making requisite payments may leave you in a legally undesirable state.
+Exiting the contract without making the requisite payments may leave you legally undesirable.

 Step 4: Pay lenders' outstanding debts or renegotiate

-Now that you’ve exited the contract that exists between yourself and the debt settlement company, the next step is to meet with your creditors.
+Now that you’ve exited the contract between yourself and the debt settlement company, the next step is to meet with your creditors.
 Since you’re still indebted, you have to inform your creditors of plans to repay the debt.
-You have two options here, negotiate for a new debt payment contract, or make payments according to the original debt agreement.
+You have two options here: negotiate for a new debt payment contract or make payments according to the original debt agreement.
 You will have to pay any missed or owed payments.

-Once you’ve exited the contract, there are a host of options at your disposal for handling a credit card debt.
+Once you’ve exited the contract, there are many options for handling credit card debt.
 Those options include

-• Hire the service of a nonprofit credit counseling company via a debt management plan.
-An example of a non-profit credit counseling company is National Foundation for Credit Counseling
+- Hire the services of a nonprofit credit counseling company via a debt management plan.
+An example of a non-profit credit counseling company is the National Foundation for Credit Counseling.

 3) Your Options After Canceling A Debt Relief Program

-3 main options after cancelling a debt relief program may be bankruptcy, debt management and another debt relief program.
+The 3 main options after canceling a debt relief program may be bankruptcy, debt management, and another debt relief program.

 As such, we built free resources to help you understand if you may qualify and the cost of bankruptcy and alternative options.